 • The covered persons are responsible to pay any deductible amounts or co-payments.

-With a self-funded (self-insured) health insurance plan, the employer pays the claims with its own funds rather than purchasing a fully-insured plan from an insurance carrier.
+With a self-funded (self-insured) health insurance plan, the employer pays the claims with its own funds rather than purchasing a fully insured plan from an insurance carrier.
 There are both fixed administrative costs and variable costs associated with this funding option.
 For example, healthcare claims costs will vary from month-to month based on use by the covered employees and dependents.
-There are solutions that can help employers limit risk from claims that exceed a pre-determined level.